Helena, mother of Constantine I: Early life

 The bishop and historian Eusebius of Caesarea states that Helena was about 80 on her return from Palestine.
 Since that journey has been dated to 326–28, she was probably born around 246 to 249.
 Information about her social background universally suggests that she came from the lower classes.
 Fourth-century sources, following Eutropius' Breviarium, record that she came from a humble background.
 Bishop Ambrose of Milan, writing in the late 4th century was the first to call her a stabularia, a term translated as "stable-maid" or "inn-keeper".
 He makes this comment a virtue, calling Helena a bona stabularia, a "good stable-maid", probably to contrast her with the general suggestion of sexual laxness considered typical of that group.
 Other sources, especially those written after Constantine's proclamation as emperor, gloss over or ignore her background.
+Some ancient historians, "pagan and therefore hostile to the family ... suggested that as a girl she had been one of the supplementary amenities of her father's establishment, regularly available to his clients at a small extra charge."

 Both Geoffrey of Monmouth and Henry of Huntingdon promoted a popular tradition that Helena was a British princess and the daughter of "Old King Cole" from the area of Colchester.
 This led to the later dedication of 135 churches in England to her, many in around the area of Yorkshire, and revived as a suggestion in the 20th century in the novel by Evelyn Waugh.